-Since 1999, media attention has helped keep both the public and the federal and Quebec governments aware that killing dogs in the 1950s and 1960s is an important public policy issue today.
-Northern media outlets have reported on the evolving claims, counterclaims, hearings and inquiries from the outset.
+Since 1999, media attention has helped keep both the public and the federal and Quebec governments aware that the killing of dogs in the 1950s and 1960s is an important public policy issue today.
+Northern media outlets have reported on the evolving claims, counterclaims, hearings, and inquiries from the outset.
 Major daily newspapers in southern Canada have also noted the story and, in general, have accepted that there is a case that the government has to answer.
-The Nunatsiag News was calling for an independent inquiry as early as 30 August 2002, and on 17 June, 2005 reported much of the unfavourable reaction to the internal inquiry.
-The RCMP Sled Dogs Report presented a selection from the 26 media reports and commentaries that the RCMP Review Team located up to July 2005.12
+The Nunatsiaq News was calling for an independent inquiry as early as 30 August 2002, and on 17 June 2005 reported much of the unfavourable reaction to the internal inquiry.
+The RCMP Sled Dogs Report presented a selection from the twenty-six media reports and commentaries that the RCMP Review Team located up to July 2005.12

-Scope of QTC historical research
+Scope of QTC Historical Research